technicalpickles/jeweler/README.markdown

     rake build

-To install the gem (and build if necessary), ie using gem install, run:
+To install the gem (and build if necessary), i.e. using gem install, run:

     rake install